cabouman/mbirjax/docs/source/dev_maintenance.rst

  2. Test the uploaded package::

-    $ pip install svmbir    # OR, "mbirjax==0.1.1" e.g. for a specific version number
+    $ pip install mbirjax    # OR, "mbirjax==0.1.1" e.g. for a specific version number
     $ python -c "import mbirjax"     # spin the wheel

  3. Run one of the `demo scripts <examples.html>`_